TobiasPSP/doneland_sources/Components/Audio/Amplifier/Bluetooth/XY-P15W/README.md

 After power on, the board is in *bluetooth pairing mode* and visible for bluetooth devices such as your smartphone.
 The board is advertised as *XY-P15W*.

 There is no pairing code or button press required for pairing.
 Once paired, the paired device can play music through the amplifier.

+> [!TIP]
+> All *Bluetooth* functionality is provided by a *AC...* chip manufactured by [Zuhai Jie Li](https://www.zh-jieli.com/).
+This company produces cheap chips for a wide variety of consumer products.

 ## Operation